XvisionAS/FieldTwin-Integration-Demo/README.md

 > If you do not have access to a nodejs backend, and just want to have a one page integration, you can also list the the message `loaded`.

-This example webserver will reply to a *POST* request on `/`, and return HTML that contains the token sent by *FieldAP*.
+This example webserver will reply to a *POST* request on `/`, and return HTML that contains the token sent by *FieldTwin*.

 ## Refreshing JWT